 If you'd like to reduce your rates and access the equity in your home, you should consider the FHA cash out-refinance program.
 Whether you have a conventional home loan or an FHA loan, you will be able to benefit from the simple terms and requirements of the FHA cash-out loan.
 Not only do you have the chance to get lower rates (and a lower monthly payment) but you will also get some extra cash to use at your discretion.
 And, if you want to learn more about FHA cash out refinancing (from a real human), contact us at home.loans and we'll give you the scoop.

 What is the FHA Cash-Out Refinance loan?

-For example, lets say that your home is valued at $150,000 and you owe $75,000, then you may only refinance to the value of $127,500 ($150,000 x 85%).
+For an example of how an FHA cash-out loan works, lets say that your home is valued at $150,000 and you owe $75,000, then you may only refinance to the value of $127,500 ($150,000 x 85%).
 If you refinanced to the full amount you could get a cash out of $52,500 ($127,500 - $75,000) before subtracting closing costs.

 Why you should consider the FHA Cash-Out loan

 Unlike the FHA streamline refinance program which only allows borrowers to refinance FHA loans, the FHA cash-out loan lets you replace any existing home loan with an FHA secured loan.
 It doesn't matter what kind of loan, either.
 Whether it's a conventional loan, subprime, adjustable rate mortgage, ALT-A or any other loan type, you can refinance it with the FHA refinancing program.